TakeJoshyy/Roguemon/README.md

 Heals (PP, HP, status)
 Battle items you have unlocked via Prize
-Held items you have unlocked via Prize anything you earned from the Shop phase or Prize.
+Held items you have unlocked via Prize
+Anything you earned from the Shop phase or Prize.
 You may keep any found Roguestones (evolves all stone/item evolution pokemon).
 Poke Dolls, Smoke Balls, and Fluffy Tails are allowed and can be kept. |